Quantifying Fidelity: A Decisive Feature Approach to Comparing Synthetic and Real Imagery: Decisive-Feature Fidelity (DFF)

 \subsection{Calibration Implementation}

 \paragraph*{Calibration knobs and optimizer} $C_\eta$ predicts generator/post-processing parameters per scenario.
 We optimize the random seed using Evolution Strategies (ES; population size 32, $\sigma{=}0.1$).
 For continuous parameters specifically ControlNet scales, guidance scale, and mild post-operations (contrast/brightness/blur) we use Stochastic Gradient Descent (SGD) with learning rates of $5\!\times\!10^{-3}$ and $1\!\times\!10^{-3}$ respectively.
-Gradients backpropagate through the calibrator and generator knobs only.
+Gradients backpropagate through the calibrator and generator parameters only.
 We treat $F$ as fixed and non-differentiable.
-The DFF dissimilarity provides the signal for the optimization (SGD or ES) of these generator knobs.
+The DFF dissimilarity provides the signal for the optimization (SGD or ES) of these generator parameters.

-\paragraph*{Algorithm} We optimize $C_\eta$ to minimize the combined loss in Eq.~\eqref{eq:dff_cal_opt} using SGD/ES on the generator knobs; gradients do not pass through $F$.
+\paragraph*{Algorithm} We optimize $C_\eta$ to minimize the combined loss in ~\eqref{eq:dff_cal_opt} using SGD/ES on the generator parameters; gradients do not pass through $F$.
 Decisive maps $\Halg(F(x_r))$ and $\Halg(F(x_s))$ are computed independently for each image in the pair using CF-XAI, then compared via $\Dist$ on pooled representations.
-Matched pairs or nearest neighbors are used, decisive sets are averaged across counterfactual (CF) seeds, and batching (i.e., computing explanations for $N$ images in parallel) amortizes the computational cost of the CF evaluations. \revnote{Addresses Jeroen p.4: Clarified that batching refers to parallel computation of explanations.}
+Matched pairs or nearest neighbors are used, decisive sets are averaged across counterfactual (CF) seeds, and batching (i.e., computing explanations for $N$ images in parallel) amortizes the computational cost of the CF evaluations.